dominiksalvet/gitpack/readme.md

 using automatic candidate version
 <<< not installed; candidate is 2.2.0
 ```

-> The `-r` stands for raw URL mode, in which no HTTPS adjustments are done.

 * List globally installed projects (display full commit hashes):